Social Impact Investment

 Our executive vice president and general counsel is responsible for our governance, stakeholder engagement efforts and social investments.
 The Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee of our board of directors provides oversight of our social responsibility and sustainability efforts and meets twice a year.
 Once a year our full board receives an update on our social investments.

-- ᵃ Total Giving: $2.2 million in corporate giving and $.2 million in employee giving; Total Sustainable Investments: $12.4 million.
+- ᵃ Total Giving: $1 million in corporate giving and $200,000 in employee giving; Total Sustainable Investments: $10.2 million in Equatorial Guinea.

 We believe the foundation of a strong community is a quality education system.
-By investing in inclusive and equitable education, we help build the socio-economic growth that has the power to improve lives and enable communities to reach their full potential.
+We invest in inclusive and equitable education that has the power to improve lives and communities.

 Keeping our Communities Healthy and Safe